apollographql/apollo-client/docs/source/caching/cache-configuration.md

 Apollo Client stores the results of its GraphQL queries in a normalized, in-memory cache.
 This enables your client to respond to future queries for the same data without sending unnecessary network requests.

 This article describes cache setup and configuration.
-To learn how to interact with cached data, see [Interacting with cached data](./cache-interaction).
+To learn how to interact with cached data, see [Reading and writing data to the cache](./cache-interaction).

 ## Installation